johnpeart/johnpeart.github.io/src/posts/blogpost/2016-05-05-a-year-with-apple-watch.md

 Perhaps text messaging (and instant messaging more broadly) is where Apple Watch has value then?
 Kind of.

-There's no keyboard on Apple Watch -- obviously.
+There’s no keyboard on Apple Watch -- obviously.
 That means everything is entered by voice.
 This introduces multiple friction points.

 1. Dictation relies on off-device processing to turn your words into text.
-That means you need a fast internet connection; something that's rarely a given.
+That means you need a fast internet connection; something that’s rarely a given.
 2. Assuming your internet connection works, the accuracy of the text-to-speech service is flakey at best.

-For quick replies -- single word responses or emoji -- the Apple Watch is fine, but normally you need more than that, and it's normally quicker and more reliable to use your iPhone.
+For quick replies -- single word responses or emoji -- the Apple Watch is fine, but normally you need more than that, and it’s normally quicker and more reliable to use your iPhone.

 Worse, depending on what service your message comes through on depends on whether you can or can't reply from the Watch anyway.
-If there's not an app for that, you're out of luck.
+If there’s not an app for that, you're out of luck.

-Apple Watch isn't the most personal device for communication I have -- that's my iPhone; because it's faster, more reliable and more versatile.
+Apple Watch isn't the most personal device for communication I have -- that’s my iPhone; because it’s faster, more reliable and more versatile.

 ## A device to help you lead a healthier life